vatpac-technology/sops/docs/enroute/Melbourne Centre/PIY.md

 ### CPDLC

-The Primary Communication Method for ELW is Voice.
+The Primary Communication Method for PIY is Voice.

 [CPDLC](../../../client/cpdlc) may be used in lieu when applicable.